 About the Performing Arts Department

 Students who pursue a major within the Performing Arts Department at Olivet College have the opportunity to study in an intimate environment with constant access to faculty, both in- and outside the classroom.
-As a member of this department, you will have opportunities to perform at all levels – as soloists and possibly even conductors or directors in major departmental music and musical theatre performances.
+As a member of this department, you will have opportunities to perform at all levels – as soloists and possibly even conductors in major departmental music performances.
 You’ll also have the opportunity to participate in a wide variety of ensembles, both instrumental and choral.

 Our Performing Arts Department boasts 100 percent employment and graduate school acceptance rates for our music education majors.
-Our graduates work in Arizona, Connecticut, Michigan, New Hampshire, New Mexico and South Carolina.
-They have also pursued graduate work across the world, including the London School of Drama and Speech, the Indiana University Jacobs School of Music, the Longy School of Music and Bard College and Michigan State University.
+Our graduates work as music educators in Arizona, Connecticut, Michigan, New Hampshire, New Mexico and South Carolina.
+They have also pursued graduate work across the world, including the London School of Drama and Speech, Michigan State University and Bowling Green State University, for example.
+Olivet music graduates have also been accepted at the Indiana University Jacobs School of Music, and the Longy School of Music at Bard College.

 If you would like to major in music, you must have considerable background in music and audition for the music faculty.